-Rule Activity Classification Conditions / Control / Discretion
+Rule Activity Classification Conditions / Standards / Control / Discretion

-Standards /

 Terms

 16-# Activities otherwise Controlled Those matters listed in

-Activities not permitted by Rule Section 16.2
+Activities not able permitted by Rule 16- Restricted Section 16.2

-able to meet 16-6, 16-7, 16-10,
+to meet standard 6, 16-7, 16-10, 16-11, Discretionary

-standard 16-11, 16-12 and

-conditions 16-12A but which
+conditions listed 16-12 and 16-12A but

-listed in Section cannot meet one or
+in Section 16.2 which cannot meet

-16.2 more of the
+one or more of the

-standard conditions
+standard conditions in

-in Section 16.2.
+Section 16.2.

-- 4.75 The Officer's opposition to such a rule relates to the fact that a consent must be granted in relation to an application for a controlled activity consent and that in some instances this may not be appropriate. - 4.76 However, I consider that the effects on the environment Council may want or need to manage associated with the standard conditions, could be effectively managed through standards, terms and conditions on the consent itself, by identifying the matters over which control has been retained.
+- 4.74A In this regard, Council would then have discretion over the aspects where the activity does not comply with the permitted activity rules only, but also has the option to decline the consent should this be appropriate. - 4.75 The Officer's opposition to such a rule relates to the fact that a consent must be granted in relation to an application for a controlled activity consent and that in some instances this may not be appropriate. - 4.76 However, I consider that the effects on the environment Council may want or need to manage associated with the standard conditions, could be effectively managed through standards, terms and conditions on the consent itself, by identifying the matters over which control has been retained.